jwong32528/me405-romi-mecha21/README.md

 ## Introduction
-The Romi Time-Trial project focuses on completing the game track using controls using various sensors as feedback.
+The Romi Time-Trial project focuses on completing the game track using various sensors for feedback and controls.
 The primary objectives include:
 - Developing a robust **line-following algorithm**.
 - Ensuring **fast and consistent** lap times.
 - Overcoming hardware and software challenges encountered during development.